 Extraction ceased in October 2013 and final subsidence monitoring was completed in May 2015.
 The End of Panel report for the last extraction area (South West 1 Panel) was provided to the Resources Regulator in September 2014.
 The only outstanding issue in relation to the mining area is the removal of the subsidence pegs and one remaining vibrating wire piezometer installation.
-This work will be completed once one remaining land owner access agreement is finalised.
-This is expected to occur in the coming 2024 reporting period.
+This is expected to be completed in the coming 2025 reporting period.